andremarcondesteixeira/learning-playground/Propagation Networks/Article Summary.md

 3 things could be done if the cell already had a value when a propagator tries do fill in another value:

-1. Ignore the new value: This is bad because it would make constraint systems not work.
+1. Ignore the new value: This is bad because it would break Constraint Satisfaction systems.
 2. Overwrite the value in the cell: This is bad because it can cause infinite loops
 3. Forbid it.
 Throw an error: This is bad because it would just delay the problem of needing to choose between options 1 or 2.